nestjs/docs.nestjs.com/content/microservices/grpc.md

 }
 ```

-Likewise, you may not pass any argument.
-In this case, Nest would use a class name.
+You can also omit the first argument.
+In this case, Nest automatically associates the handler with the service definition from the proto definitions file based on the class name.
+For example, in the following, class `HeroService` is used to associate its handler methods with the `HeroService` service definition in the `hero.proto` file based on the matching of the name `'HeroService'`.

 ```typescript
 @@filename(hero.controller)